silveira7/treinaPB/README.md

 pip install -r requirements.txt
 ```

 The program also depends on the `punkt` NLTK data.
-To install directly in the command line, run:
+To install it directly in the command line, run:

 ```
 python -m nltk.downloader punkt